nikikilbertus/InstaHeat/doc_parameters.md

 ## Potential parameters

 * `MASS`: (double, >0) The mass parameter used in the code.
 Note that this value can be easily rescaled, hence has little physical relevance.
-* `MASS_PLANCK`: (double, >0) If `INITIAL_CONDITIONS="IC_FROM_BUNCH_DAVIES"`, this value is the ratio Planck mass/inflaton mass.
-This determines the amplitude of the vacuum fluctuations of the Bunch Davies vacuum.
-Note in the code $$8 \pi G = 1$$, hence the reduced Planck mass is one.
-Also the `MASS` is a parameter that does not itself carry physical meaning.
-This `MASS_PLANCK` is the only value that carries physical meaning.
+* `INFLATON_MASS`: (double, >0) If `INITIAL_CONDITIONS="IC_FROM_BUNCH_DAVIES"`, this value is the inflaton mass in units of the Planck mass.
+While the actual mass parameter in used in the code (for example when computing the potential) can be rescaled to arbitrary values, `INFLATON_MASS` is a physical quantity and only enters once when setting the amplitude of initial fluctuations when the initial conditions come from the internally computed Bunch Davies vacuum.
+Note that in the code $$8 \pi G = 1$$, hence we set the reduced Planck mass to one. `INFLATON_MASS` is the only mass value that carries physical meaning.
 * `MASS_KARSTEN`: (double, >0) Obsolete.
 Internal use only.
 Has been used to scale certain amplitudes for comparison with Karsten Jedamzik's code.

 ## File IO